 The placenta is the major organ that delivers blood, oxygen, and nutrients to your baby, and it grows throughout your pregnancy.
 It is typically attached high in your uterine wall, where it gets the best blood flow and will stay well out of the baby’s way when it comes time to deliver.

 This is typically detected in an ultrasound during the second trimester and is closely monitored for the duration of pregnancy.

 Placenta previa can cause a good amount of vaginal bleeding and must be monitored, but with lifestyle modifications and modern medical procedures, you will more than likely deliver a healthy baby.
 Also, not all cases of placenta previa will be accompanied by heavy bleeding; it can be minimal to none.
 As the uterus continues to grow, it’s common for the placenta to shift out of the way of the cervix, leading to a normal delivery.

 Placenta previa is relatively common, occurring in 1 of 200 pregnancies.
 Most of these, up to 90%, resolve by the time of delivery.
-It’s more likely to occur if this is not your first pregnancy, if you’re pregnant with multiples if you had any previous procedures on your uterus.
+It’s more likely to occur if this is not your first pregnancy, if you’re pregnant with multiples, or if you’ve had any previous procedures on your uterus.

 4. Placental Abruption

-Placental abruption usually develops suddenly and is accompanied by abdominal and back pain, along with heavy bleeding.
-However, occasionally it occurs slowly over time which can result in a light, occasional bleeding.
-This can be the case with chronic placental abruption, and in these cases, the baby’s growth progress might be slowed down.
+Placental abruption usually develops suddenly and is accompanied by abdominal and back pain and heavy bleeding.
+However, occasionally it occurs slowly over time, which can result in light, occasional bleeding.
+This can be the case with chronic placental abruption, and in these cases, the baby’s growth progress might be slowed.

-If you have occasional bleeding, your doctor will also monitor your amniotic fluid levels and your baby’s rate of growth to determine how the condition is affecting your pregnancy.
+If you have occasional bleeding, your doctor will also monitor your amniotic fluid levels and your baby’s growth rate to determine how the condition is affecting your pregnancy.

 If you have a placental abruption, you may have to deliver your baby immediately if you are near the end of your pregnancy.
 If you are earlier in your pregnancy and your bleeding stops, you will be closely monitored for the duration of your pregnancy as there is a risk of premature labor.